DerrickLamers/cncjswiki/User-Guide.md

 `posx`, `posy`, `posz`, `posa`, `posb`, `posc`

 ##### Modal Group
+The values of the following system variables are not numbers, but rather GCode words like `G90`.
+They can be used to save the current modal state of the controller and then later restore that state.
+For example, `modal.units` is either `G20` for inches or `G21` for millimeters.
+You could write a macro that works in inches, regardless of the current controller setting, then, at the end, restore the controller setting to whatever it was before.

 `modal.motion`, `modal.wcs`, `modal.plane`, `modal.units`, `modal.distance`, `modal.feedrate`, `modal.program`, `modal.spindle`, `modal.coolant`

 #### Examples